Huanzhuo/njica/README.md

     Then two windows are popped up, you can identify the client and server by looking at the host name (e.g. `@client`) in the shell.

     Then please firstly run `server.py` inside the server's shell and then `client.py` in the clients shell (use `-h` to check the CLI options).
 (Currently, this order must be kept manually.)

     Run server and client with the default options:

     ```python
-    root@server# python ./server.py
+    root@server# python3 ./server.py

-    root@client# python ./client.py
+    root@client# python3 ./client.py
     ```

 ## Citation